byu-cs324/byu-cs324/01a-hw-private-repo-mirror/README.md

     git commit
     ```

-    Note that will open an editor within which you can enter a message
+    That this will open an editor within which you can enter a message
     associated with your commit.

+> [!TIP]
-Alternatively you can use the `-m`
+> As an alternative to running `git commit` as shown above, you can use the
-    command-line option to add your message directly from the command line,
+> `-m` command-line option to add your message directly from the command line,
-    without using an enter.
+> without using an enter.
 For example: `git commit -m "improve my code"`.

  3. Push your local commits to your private repository on GitHub: